-the USSR was the speeches the foreign ministers of Turkey gave at the parliament (in both the Committee on Planning and Budget of the Grand National Assembly (TBMM) of Turkey and the General Assembly).
-As emphasized in these speeches, the USSR was seen not only a party of mutual relations in Turkish foreign policy, but also a determining factor of Turkey's overall security environment and of relations with some other countries (particularly with the Eastern European countries).
+One of the most important indicators of Turkey's view about the relations with the USSR was the speeches the foreign ministers of Turkey gave at the parliament (in both the Committee on Planning and Budget of the Grand National Assembly (TBMM) of Turkey and the General Assembly).
+As emphasized in these speeches, the USSR was seen not only a party of mutual relations in Turkey and the Committee of the Committee ish foreign policy, but also a determining factor of Turkey's overall security environment and of relations with some other countries (particularly with the Eastern European countries).
 For example, in the speech he made on November 10, 1984 on the occasion of the negotiation of the Ministry of Foreign Affairs 1985 Fiscal Year Budget Draft at the Committee on Planning and Budget of TBMM, Vahit Halefoğlu, the Minister of Foreign Affairs, stated that they welcomed some promising signs of relieving the tension in East-West relations which had been going on since the early 1980s, that especially the hope that the negotiations on the control of nuclear weapons start between the US and the USSR without preconditions and that the new softening period would bring negotiations and a compromise mentality for the allies of the two great states in Europe instead of conflict and tension.
-Also it was highlighted that Turkey attached great importance to maintain the stable affairs with the Soviet Union based on good neighbourly relations, mutual trust and equality of rights.
+Also, it was highlighted that Turkey attached great importance to maintain the stable affairs with the Soviet Union based on good neighbourly relations, mutual trust and equality of rights.